Casepin

 Murder of Russel Timoshenko

-## The Shooting Timoshenko and his partner, Officer Herman Yan, were on patrol in a marked police car in Crown Heights when they spotted a 2003 black BMW SUV around 2:30 a.m.
+Timoshenko and his partner, Officer Herman Yan, were on patrol in a marked police car in Crown Heights when they spotted a 2003 black BMW SUV around 2:30 a.m.
 A license-plate check indicated the plate was registered to a different vehicle, prompting the officers to initiate a stop.
 As Timoshenko approached the passenger side, Dexter Bostic opened fire from the front passenger seat with a .45 caliber handgun, striking Timoshenko in the face and throat.
-From the back seat, Robert Ellis shot Officer Yan, who was struck in the arm and chest but was protected by his ballistic vest and returned fire.
+From the back seat, Robert Ellis, who was later acquitted of the shooting, allegedly shot Officer Yan, who was struck in the arm and chest but was protected by his ballistic vest and returned fire.
 Lee Woods was driving the vehicle.
 The three men fled after firing at least seven rounds, abandoning the BMW several blocks away.
 Timoshenko was taken to Kings County Hospital Center; the gunshot wounds severed his spinal cord, leaving him unable to breathe independently and resulting in prolonged oxygen deprivation and a coma.
 He was declared dead on July 14, 2007, after tests showed no brain activity.

 Key facts